canonical/netplan/doc/netplan-yaml.md

   - **`route-table`** (scalar)

-    > The table number to use for the route.
-In some scenarios, it may be
+    > The routing table number for routes received in the IPv6 RA.
-    > useful to set routes in a separate routing table.
-It may also be used
-    > to refer to routing policy rules which also accept a `table`
-    > parameter.
-Allowed values are positive integers starting from 1.
+    > Allowed values are positive integers starting from 1.
     > Some values are already in use to refer to specific routing tables:
     > see `{/etc,/usr/share}/iproute2/rt_tables`.